mikeblazanin/gcplyr/README.md

-The best way to get started is to check out [the online documentation](https://mikeblazanin.github.io/gcplyr/), which includes examples of all of the most common `gcplyr` functions and walks through how to import, manipulate, and analyze growth curves data using `gcplyr` from start to finish.
+The best way to get started is to check out [the online documentation](https://mikeblazanin.github.io/gcplyr/), which includes examples of all of the most common `gcplyr` functions and walks through how to import, manipulate, and analyze growth curve data using `gcplyr` from start to finish.

 This documentation is also available as a series of pdf vignette files: